JackGittes/JackGittes.github.io/_posts/2018-10-01-software-engineer-notes-01.md

 ### 1. Software Crisis

-Software crisis is a term used in CS for the difficulty of writing useful efficiect program in required time.
+Software crisis is a term used in CS for the difficulty of writing useful efficient program in required time.

 Cause of s.w crisis:
 - project running over budget